 Project Update 2: Exploratory Data Analysis and Visualizations

-Project Update 2 has two deliverables in addition to the updated Kanban board and the project summary document:
+Project Update 2 has two deliverables in addition to the updated Kanban board and the project update document:

 Exploratory Data Analysis (or EDA) ‘‘EDA is important because it allows the investigator to make critical decisions about what is interesting to follow up on and what probably isn’t worth pursuing because the data just don’t provide the evidence (and might never provide the evidence, even with follow up).’’
 As you prepare for the second project update, I encourage you to take a look at the Exploratory Data Analysis.
 Chapter 3 provides useful guidance on data munging steps such as merging dataframes and aggregating data by different factors.